monomelodies/codein/README.md

 should `yield` a string containing an error message.
 You can use the builtin `extractClass` method to get the name of the class contained in the file, allowing you to inspect.

+Codein auto-appends the classname `Check` to the namespace specified in the `--check=...` option.
+Normal namespace resolution rules are applied:

+- forward slashes are replaced with backward slashes;
+- each part starts with a capital letter;
+- dashes are converted to snakeCase.

+E.g., `monomelodies/codein-typehints` resolves to the class
+`Monomelodies\CodeinTypehints\Check`.

+Look at existing plugins to get a feel for this.

 The yielded messages are formatted using
 [simple ansi colors](https://github.com/simoneast/simple-ansi-colors), with a